ComputeCanada/magic_castle/docs/migration.md

 ### main.tf: Other changes

 - `root_disk_size` variable has been removed.
-You can define the root disk size of each instance type independtly by defining `disk_size` in the instance attributes' map.
+You can define the root disk size of each instance type independently by defining `disk_size` in the instance attributes' map.
 - Azure `managed_disk_type` has been removed.
 The disk type can be defined for instances using the `disk_type` attribute in the instance